 RB25DET – Everything You Need To Know

-We’re huge fans of Nissan’s RB engine, and the RB25DET is best known for being in a variety of Skylines, or swapped into your favourite s-chassis.
-Today, we’re going to take a deeper look at the pros and cons of this JDM legend.
+We’re huge fans of Nissan’s RB engine, and the RB25DET is best known for being in a variety of Skylines or swapped into your favorite S-chassis.
+We’re looking at the pros and cons of this JDM legend.

-- A brief history of Nissan’s RB series
+- A brief history of the RB Series

 - RB25DET vs SR20DET